-PGB and S/MIME are the most common choices for encryption.
+PGP and S/MIME are the most common choices for encryption.
 PGP combines both symmetric and asymmetric encryption while S/MIME uses certificates that must be signed either by a local or public certificate authority.
 Using a certificate ensures that you are the sender of the email and that nobody has tampered with it.

 Due to the encryption, neither hackers nor the government can peek into your message or metadata, such as email addresses.

+As noted above, transport-level encryption makes sure that your message travels through the web safely.
+However, it alone is not enough to ensure secure mail sending because the provider can see the unencrypted version once it arrives at their server.
 TLS is the successor of SSL, although the latter is still used.
 It's implemented on top of TCP (Transmission Control Protocol) to encrypt not only email (IMAP, SMTP) but also other protocols, such as HTTP or FTP.
 Unfortunately, it's still not used in all mail services.
 This might not be apparent for a regular user because, contrary to a web browser showing a green lock or similar symbol, there's no simple way to know when transport-level encryption is in place when using email.

 End-to-end encryption ensures that neither your mail provider nor any other third-party can decrypt your message.
 Only you and the recipient have the necessary public and private keys for opening it.